IMEX - Three-Phase, Black-Oil Reservoir Simulator

 - Quickly screen a variety of recovery mechanisms before moving to more complex simulations

-- Accurately model the matrix-fracture transfer in naturally and/or hydraulically fractured reservoirs
+- Accurately model the matrix-fracture transfer in fractured reservoirs

-- Easily transition to EOR process modelling in GEM and STARS
+- Complete fast and easy transition to EOR process modelling in GEM and STARS

-- Seamlessly interface with CMOST to facilitate rapid history matching and optimization of reservoir management workflows
+- Seamlessly integrate with CMOST to facilitate rapid history matching and optimization of reservoir management workflows

-- Microseismic data import for better hydraulic fracture characterization
+- Import third-party hydraulic fracture simulation data for better propped fracture characterization

 - Optimize well and fracture spacing to increase production, NPV and EUR with CMOST